Our lecturers have a wealth of knowledge within their chosen fields, with practical real-life experience that they will pass on to you as you learn.

 Lecturer: Animal Behaviour, Research Methods and Statistics

 Fascinated by all animals since I was a child, I am currently the very proud owner of a slightly dotty English springer spaniel called Campbell who, prior to retirement, had an illustrious career as an RAF sniffer dog.
 As well as dogs, I have a particular passion for primates.
-My conservation idol is Jane Goodall and I was lucky enough to see her give a lecture last year.
+My conservation idol is Jane Goodall and I was lucky enough to meet her during her lecture tour in 2015.

 Lecturer: Animal Science, Animal Health, Animal Nutrition and Genetics.